zed-industries/docs/general/vim.md

 g h   Show inline error (hover)
 ```

-Vim mode uses zed to define concepts like "brackets" (for the `%` key) and "words" (for motions like `w` and `e`).
+Vim mode uses Zed to define concepts like "brackets" (for the `%` key) and "words" (for motions like `w` and `e`).
 This does lead to some differences, but they are mostly positive.
 For example `%` considers `|` to be a bracket in languages like Rust; and `w` considers `$` to be a word-character in languages like Javascript.

-Vim mode emulates visual block mode using zed's multiple cursor support.
+Vim mode emulates visual block mode using Zed's multiple cursor support.
 This again leads to some differences, but is much more powerful.

 Finally, vim mode's search and replace functinality is backed by Zed's.
 This causes a few differences:
 * Most importantly, regular expressions use the [rust regex crate](https://docs.rs/regex/latest/regex/#syntax) not vim's custom engine, so the syntax differs slightly.